 The REI Camp Dome 4 is a reliable, starter tent.
 It's not going to win any awards for innovation or draw open-mouthed stares of admiration and envy from fellow campers.
 What it will do is provide a reliable, high-quality tent that will do everything you want a basic tent to do, and at a significantly lower price than the other four-person tents we tested.
 It's a more entry-level tent than its cousin, the REI Half Dome 4 Plus, but for those leery of breaking the bank on a tent, it's a great fit.

 In what seems to be standard practice in the tent game nowadays, the REI Camp Dome 4 is going to be a bit snug when stuffed with four full-grown adults.
 At a smidge under 60 square feet, two adults in the Camp Dome is roomy.
-Throw in a kid, you should still be plenty comfortable.
+Throw in a kid, and you should still be plenty comfortable.
 Three adults, as long as you're not complete strangers and didn't just come from the all-you-can-eat buffet, would still be fine.
-In short, much of your comfort will hinge on how closely you want to hold REI to their stated capacity.

 It's a foregone conclusion when talking dome tents, but we'd be remiss not to mention that the walls are not particularly vertical.
 Obviously, right?
 I mean, it is a dome tent.
 Something you'd expect, but also something we feel is important to consider in terms of the amount of space and roominess inside the tent.
 If the rain forces you inside for any appreciable time, those sloping walls may start to feel like they're closing in on you.